 Fast forward almost full circle, 9 years later on August 12, 2019, Lilly crossed over the Rainbow Bridge.
 Sadly her Lymphoma got the best of her body, but she never lost her rambunctious spirit.
 One of the greatest acts of unconditional love a family can provide their fur baby is to know when to end their suffering, no matter how bad it hurts.
 Lilly's love and devotion to her family's happiness was timeless, and her memory will leave paw prints on their hearts, furever.

 Lilly's family - John, Debbie, Tiffany, Brittany, Walter and Terri - would like to encourage everyone to give Pit Bulls a chance.
 They are loving creatures that deserve good homes, not bad reputations.

-To send flowers to the family of Lilly Birmingham, please visit Tribute Store
+To plant a tree in memory of Lilly Birmingham, please visit Tribute Store

 There are no events scheduled.
 You can still show your support by planting a tree in memory of Lilly Birmingham.